ethanxtreme/Pickled-Vegetables/README.md

 ## `veggieFile.txt`
 This is the text file that the veggies are stored in
 - Written with 'wb'
-- b refers to binary mode — “write binary”.
+- b refers to binary mode — “write binary”
-- This means that the data will be written in the form of byte objects.
+- This means that the data will be written in the form of byte objects